Ivy Mar 20, 2021 No Comments

 In his tremendous ongoing career of 15 years, he was into banking and operations for 7-8 years.
 Then he joined Ivy’s Data Science and Analytics program after which he joined Accenture.
 Currently, he works at one of the world’s leading financial organizations.
 Data science and analytics were gaining popularity in India.
 However, Subhajit describes his experience to be more inclined to hardcore operations and sales.
 He was with HDFC Bank at the beginning where he looked after retail banking, operations, and sales.
 After that, he moved to M-Junction, where he was in the credit control and collections department.

-Subhajit’s decision to join Ivy was a bit skeptical in the beginning because he found two, three types of students.
+Subhajit’s decision to join Ivy was a bit sceptical in the beginning because he found two, three types of students.
 Firstly, there were freshers who were just out of their bachelor’s or masters.
 Secondly, there were the ones with the jobs, who used to attend classes primarily on the weekends.
 Subhajit did not find himself to be fitting in either of the categories.
 Hence, being in the middle of nowhere, he felt as if a victim of downsizing.
-However, he loved the way he was personally counseled and guided.
+However, he loved the way he was personally counselled and guided.
 He understood that in this booming career field, it is a risk worth taking.
 Moreover, Subhajit already had a good background in statistics.
 He learned R, SAS, Python, and other data science-related subjects in Ivy Professional School.

 Subhajit was one of those students who were enthusiastic about his studies, work to make a career in data science.
 He worked on every project that was told to.
 Not only he worked on the case study project, which was part of the course, but also, he went beyond and worked on a lot more projects.
 Subhajit is sincere and organized.
 Not only talented people but also, being sincere in organizing their journey of learning is particularly important.